aridjayarecipes/cutesrecipes.web.app/content/post/2036-steps-to-prepare-favorite-stir-fried-brussels-sprouts-with-honey-mustard-sauce.md

 - "Add the bacon to a frying pan and cook on medium heat until grease is released."
 - "If the bacon does render enoughoil in Step 2, add the olive oil."
 - "Add the garlic.
 Once it becomes fragrant, add the brussel sprouts and turn down the heat to low."
 - "Patiently cook the brussels sprouts.
 (Place the cut end facing down and cook for 5-6 minutes.
 Flip over and cook for another 5 minutes.)
-Don't cover with a lid!"
+Don&#39;t cover with a lid!"
 - "Stop the heat and add the mustard and honey.
 Mix everything together and season with salt and pepper.
-(If the bacon is salty, don't add more salt.)"
+(If the bacon is salty, don&#39;t add more salt.)"
 categories:
 - Recipe
 tags: